Kenneth Bae's sister says Rodman was in a position to do some good and refused

-In a prison interview with Choson Sinbo, a pro-North Korean group based in Tokyo, Bae had spoken of health problems, including diabetes, high blood pressure, fatty liver and a back problem.
+In a prison interview with Choson Sinbo, a pro-North Korean group based in Tokyo, Bae spoke of health problems, including diabetes, high blood pressure, fatty liver and a back problem.
 He looked noticeably thinner and wore a blue prison garment streaked with sweat and dirt.

-Bae was moved to a hospital for serious health problems, his sister told CNN in August.
+Bae was moved to a hospital for serious health problems, his sister told CNN.

 In previous interviews, Chung has said that her brother suffers from health problems including severe back and leg pain, kidney stones, dizziness, blurred vision and loss of vision.
 He was already dealing with diabetes.

-His family says he has lost more than 50 pounds.
+His family said he has lost more than 50 pounds.

 The timing of Bae’s conviction has raised questions about whether Pyongyang is using him as a bargaining chip in efforts to jump-start negotiations to dismantle North Korea’s nuclear program.
 Washington has previously accused North Korea of doing so to try to gain concessions.